FuckingNode/fuckingnode.github.io/docs/about/roadmap.md

 # Roadmap

 What we're planning to do.
-Only includes minor and major releases, patch releases only fix bugs, thus they aren't planned (as our plan and hope is to write errorless code (which we'll never do, but we'll try our best to get as close as possible to that)).
+Only includes minor and major releases, patch releases only fix errors, meaning they aren't planned, as our plan and hope is to write errorless code (which we'll never do, but we'll try our best to get as close as possible to that).

 We'll expand (and rarely, but not impossibly, shrink) this roadmap as we make progress and/or change our plans.

+## Upcoming release

+- [ ] Rewrite the `audit` feature.
+    - [ ] Fix known issues.
+    - [ ] Expand vector string lists & question list.
+    - [x] Support it everywhere NodeJS
+        - [x] pnpm
+        - [x] yarn

+---

 ## 3.X

-### Version 3.0 (released)
+### Version 3.0 (Released)

 - [x] Make a proper logo for the project.
 - [x] New features